What is Executive Coaching?

-- Procedural– this relates to all the administrative details such as number of sessions, timekeeping, note taking, filing systems, contact arrangements.
+- Procedural– this relates to all the administrative details such as a number of sessions, timekeeping, note-taking, filing systems, contact arrangements.

 - Professional – this relates to competencies both in terms of what does the executive coach bring and what does the executive wish to develop in themselves.

 - Purpose– what is our purpose, goal, objective?
 The setting of measurable short, medium and long term goals with time frames and milestones.